AllanWang/KAU/docs/Migration.md

 Alongside such changes, `:colorpicker` is no longer as necessary.
 It exists mainly to provide an internal interface for other submodules.

 After Material Dialog 2.x, a decision was made to enforce theming through xml styles only to avoid reflection.
-As a result, options to supply custom dialog colors are now removed.
+As a result, options to supply custom dialog colors are now removed (ie in the changelog dialog and color picker kprefs).

 ## Update ProgressAnimator